alice-i-cecile/rust-variadics-background/src/features.md

   - useful for runtime type reflection
   - useful to verify the uniqueness of types
   - types are not values in Rust, so this would involve a large degree of magic

+## Variadic functions

+- E: **Homogenous variadic functions**
+  - `fn sum(item: ..i32)`
+  - any number of arguments can be provided to a function
+  - all of the arguments have the same type
+  - only one variadic argument
+  - the variadic argument comes last
+- I: **Homogenous variadic function arguments implement `IntoIterator`**
+  - allows use of `sum(1, 2, 3)` when the signature is `fn sum(impl IntoIterator<Item = impl Add>)`
+  - important to ensure APIs are flexible and elegant
+  - this should also be done for homogenous tuples
+- I: **Heterogenous variadic functions**
+  - `fn type_ids(args: ..impl Any)`
+  - the type of each argument in the variadic list of function arguments can differ
+  - requires variadic generics, as we must store the list of types
+  - completely useless without variadic generic trait bounds: we can't even use methods from `Any` due to its trait bounds

 ## Variadic generics